-Read on as Football Ground Guide covers all you need to know about the Dominik Szoboszlai chant, including its lyrics, tune and origin.
+Read on as Football Ground Guide covers all you need to know about the Dominik Szoboszlai chant – one of the catchiest Liverpool football chants – ahead of the Reds' Premier League clash against West Ham United this weekend.

 Dominik Szoboszlai chant, lyrics and tune